-If you lose FP2016 you must electronically notify HMRC within 90 days of the day on which you could first reasonably be expected to have known that an event had occurred causing you to have lost this protection.
-Failure to do so could result in a fine of £300 and a penalty of up to £60 per day after the initial fine has been issued until you supply them with the required notification.
+If you lose F P2016 you must electronically notify HMRC within 90 days of the day on which you could first reasonably be expected to have known that you had lost this protection.
+Failure to do so could result in a fine of £300 and a penalty of up to £60 per day after the initial fine has been issued until you supply HMRC with the required notification.

+Taking a tax-free lump sum

+The maximum tax-free lump sum you can take on retirement is the lesser of:

+25% of the capital value of your L G P S benefits, or

+25% of the lifetime allowance which, for those with F P2016, is £312,500 (i.e. 25% of your lifetime allowance of £1.25million), or

+25% of your remaining lifetime allowance if you have previously taken payment of (crystallised) pension benefits as you will have already used up some of your lifetime allowance.

 Applying for Fixed and Individual Protection 2016

-HMRC have introduced an online self-service for pension scheme members to apply for IP2016 or FP2016.
-There is no application deadline for IP2016 or FP2016 (although To apply for IP2016 you will need to inform HMRC of the value of your pension savings on 5 April 2016 and your pension administrator is only obliged to provide you with this information up to 5 April 2020).
-However, You must apply before you take your retirement benefits as you will need to provide the HMRC reference number to your pension administrator if you want to rely on the protection.
-Once you have successfully applied for protection the online service will provide you with a reference number which you will need to keep.
+HMRC has introduced an online service for you to protect your pension lifetime allowance by applying for I P2016 or F P2016.
+There is no application deadline for I P2016 or F P2016.
+To apply for I P2016, you will need to inform HMRC of the value of your pension savings on 5 April 2016 and your pension administrator was only obliged to provide you with this information up to 5 April 2020.
+You must apply before you take your retirement benefits as you will need to provide the HMRC reference number to your pension administrator if you want to rely on the protection.
+Once you have successfully applied for protection, the online service will provide you with a reference number which you will need to keep.

 Your pension savings may already be protected

-As mentioned, The lifetime allowance was introduced in 2006 and was reduced in 2012, 2014 and again in 2016.
+The lifetime allowance was introduced in 2006 and was reduced in 2012, 2014 and again in 2016.
 Each time the lifetime allowance reduced, if you had already planned your pension savings on the basis of the higher lifetime allowance you could protect your pension savings by applying to HMRC.
-If you have applied for a previous protection ie enhanced protection, primary protection, fixed protection 2012, individual protection 2014 or fixed protection 2014 you should have received a certificate to confirm your protection.
+If you have applied for a previous protection such as enhanced protection, primary protection, fixed protection 2012, individual protection 2014 or fixed protection 2014 you should have received a certificate to confirm your protection.

-However you may still be subject to the lifetime allowance charge if you lose this protection.
+However, you may still be subject to the lifetime allowance charge if you lose this protection.

-You can find more information about these protections and when they may be lost at Tax on your private pension contributions.
+You can find more information about Tax on your private pension contributions, these protections and when they may be lost on the Government’s website.

 I think I might be affected – what should I do?

-Before considering any action to reduce your tax liabilities you should always seek independent financial advice from an FCA registered adviser.
+Before considering any action to reduce your tax liabilities, you should always seek independent financial advice from a Financial Conduct Authority registered adviser.
 For help in choosing an independent financial adviser visit the money advice website.

 There are certain considerations that you may wish to take into account: